bitcoinops/bitcoinops.github.io/_topics/en/out-of-band-fees.md

 [CPFP][topic cpfp] fee bumping.
 Instead, she contacts a miner directly and pays them to include the transaction in their candidate blocks, which will eventually lead to confirmation (unless the miner gives up).
-Alice's payment can be completely independent from her transaction; she may even pay using a non-bitcoin form of currency.
+Alice's payment can be completely independent of her transaction; she may even pay using a non-bitcoin form of currency.

 Consistent use of out-of-band fees weakens Bitcoin's censorship